Research Themes

 THEME 3

-Identity, Privacy, Security, and Mis(dis)information
+Identity, Privacy, Security, and Information

 In this theme, students will tackle the complex role of AI in online environments.
 Projects may include: